-This is an annual festival held in Harbin during the winter months (late December to early March), in-line with Spring Festival.
+This is an annual festival held in Harbin during the winter months (late December to early March), in line with Spring Festival.
 This particular festival is considered absolutely unmissable and one-of-a-kind.
 Not only is it a must-see in the North-East of China, but the entire world.
 Attracting over 18 million visitors annually, the festival established in 1999 has now become the biggest of its kind throughout the world, and arguably the best.

-Within the festival, monstrous buildings and structures of epic proportions are constructed entirely from ice collected from the Songhua river which runs through Harbin.
+Within the festival, monstrous buildings and structures of epic proportions are constructed entirely from ice collected from the Songhua River which runs through Harbin.
 These include the likes of famous landmarks, castles, churches, palaces and even a post office.
 Some of these are even functional buildings, where others you’re able to explore via exquisite ice staircases.
-Its truly hard to fathom how they were created.
+It’s truly hard to fathom how they were created.

 Undoubtedly the festival is best witnessed when the sun goes down.
 This is when the LED lights crafted into the structures are illuminated and beam with fabulous neon colours.
 The lights have the spectacular effect of reflecting through the crystal-clear ice, making it seem like one big enormous neon light straight off a bar wall.

 The public will even be lucky enough to explore within and atop some of these miraculous structures.
-This would include climbing to the top of an ice-palace before descending to the bottom via an ice crafted slide.
-Alternatively you could walk through the arches of an ice cathedral or attempt to use the ice vending machine (which sadly doesn’t work).
+This would include climbing to the top of an ice palace before descending to the bottom via an ice crafted slide.
+Alternatively, you could walk through the arches of an ice cathedral or attempt to use the ice vending machine (which sadly doesn’t work).

 3. Jile Temple

-Noted as an important cultural heritage site, Jile Temple its known as one of the most important Buddhist temples in all of China.
+Noted as an important cultural heritage site, Jile Temple is known as one of the most important Buddhist temples in all of China.
 A place of real significance as this is the heart of North-Eastern Buddhism, being the provinces biggest temple.

-Within you’ll find a generous selection of beautifully colourfully designed gates and halls built in accordance to traditional Chinese Buddhist style.
+Within you’ll find a generous selection of beautifully colourfully designed gates and halls built in accordance with traditional Chinese Buddhist style.
 Each hall is put in order of priority, starting with the Heavenly King Hall and extending to the Hall of Mahavira, the Hall of Three Saints, Scriptures-storing Tower and Chanting Hall.

 This also includes a spectacular selection of carefully designed high-stacked pagodas and figures which surround the courtyard.
-However the most dominating image is found in the centre of the area; an enormous golden Buddha stood over-watching the courtyard.
+However, the most dominating image is found in the centre of the area; an enormous golden Buddha stood over-watching the courtyard.

 The island lives different lives depending on the time of year.
-During the winter months the island takes part in the Ice and Snow festival, where the festival had originally started.
+During the winter months, the island takes part in the Ice and Snow Festival, where the festival had originally started.
 A section of the park will be dedicated to displays of ice and snow sculptures along with more hands-on activities such as ice-skating and snow slides.